Finiteness of K3 surfaces and the Tate conjecture

 \subsection{Controlling the N\'eron--Severi lattice}

-We assume for the rest of \S \ref{sec2} that $p \ge 5$.
 Let $X$ be a K3 surface over $k$.
 Write $\NS(X)$ for the N\'eron--Severi group of $X$, which is a lattice (over $\Z$) under the intersection pairing.
 The main result of this section is the following:

 \begin{prop} There exists a finite set $\ms{L}=\ms{L}(k)$ of lattices over $\Z$ with the following property: if $X$ is a K3 surface over $k$ which satisfies the Tate conjecture (over $k$) then $\NS(X)$ is isomorphic to a member of $\ms{L}$. \end{prop}